FIL A Cultural Bridge

 Beyond statistics, FIL is a vital and concrete repository of Latin American culture.
 In its three main areas of activity (publishing, academic and cultural), FIL has become the meeting point for discussions and debates on contemporary culture.
 Authors, scholars, artists, intellectuals and many other individuals interested in the exchange of ideas on cultural issues take part in FIL each year.

 The Sor Juana Inés de la Cruz Literary Prize, created in 1993, recognizes an important novel written in the Spanish language by a female author.
-The Publishing Merit Award has been bestowed on exemplary editors—those who serve as a bridge between the manuscript and the reader—and since its conception in 1993 it includes Arnaldo Orfila Reynal, Joaquín Díez-Canedo, Neus Espresate, Jack McClelland, Kuki Miller and Daniel Divinsky, Jesús de Polanco, Beatriz de Moura, Antoine Gallimard, Alí Chumacero, Jorge Herralde, Francisco Porrúa, Roberto Calasso, Morgan Entrekin, Inge Feltrinelli, Christian Bourgois, Manuel Borrás, Michael Krüger, Marcelo Uribe, Anne Marie Métailié, Peggy Espinosa, Enrique Krauze, Juan Casamayor and María Osorio Caminata.
+The Publishing Merit Award has been bestowed on exemplary editors—those who serve as a bridge between the manuscript and the reader—and since its conception in 1993 it includes Arnaldo Orfila Reynal, Joaquín Díez-Canedo, Neus Espresate, Jack McClelland, Kuki Miller and Daniel Divinsky, Jesús de Polanco, Beatriz de Moura, Antoine Gallimard, Alí Chumacero, Jorge Herralde, Francisco Porrúa, Roberto Calasso, Morgan Entrekin, Inge Feltrinelli, Christian Bourgois, Manuel Borrás, Michael Krüger, Marcelo Uribe, Anne Marie Métailié, Peggy Espinosa, Enrique Krauze, Juan Casamayor, María Osorio Caminata and Claudio

 Other awards presented during FIL are the Fernando Benitez National Cultural Journalism Award, founded in 1991, which includes a tribute to an important journalist in the cultural sector; the ArpaFIL Prize, given to a young architect, which also honors an individual's contribution to architecture or urban studies; the Tribute to a Bibliophile, created in 2001; and the Tribute to a Librarian, created in 2002.